chronosis/uuid-apikey/README.md

    * No tricky characters, but treat them equivalently *(i.e. 0 = O / 1 = L = I )*
    * No characters that inadvertently lead to common profanities *(i.e. letter U is omitted)*

-A common use for this library is to allow UUIDs to be stored in a host DB, but to display a human-readable API Key to a user.
+One common use for this library is in REST APIs, by storing a UUIDs in a host DB but displaying the human-readable API Key to a user.
+Another use for this library is creating and validating product keys for distributed software.

 ## Installation
 You can install `uuid-apikey` with NPM.